Sector G

 Sector G (Bulgarian: Сектор Г) is a section of Balgarska Armia Stadium which is closely associated with the ultras of Bulgarian football team CSKA Sofia.

 Sector G mostly supports the football club of the CSKA Sofia sports society but also visits the important games of the volleyball, hockey and basketball departments of CSKA.
 The most influential ultras groups in Sector G are Animals and Offenders.
 Members of Sector G often have nationalistic, antiziganistic, albanophobic and turkophobic beliefs.

-Sector G traditionally maintains good relations with the supporters of Romanian football club CSA Steaua București (football), Partizan Belgrade, CSKA Moscow, Rot-Weiss Erfrut, PAOK and Liverpool.
-Sector G's main rivalries are with Levski Sofia's Sektor B and Lauta Army of Lokomotiv Plovdiv.
+Sector G traditionally maintains good relations with the supporters of Romanian football club CSA Steaua București (football), Partizan Belgrade, CSKA Moscow, Rot-Weiss Erfrut, AC Milan and Liverpool.
+Sector G's main rivalries are with Levski Sofia's Sector B and Lauta Army of Lokomotiv Plovdiv.